2010 Chile earthquake: Asia Pacific

-The Philippine Institute of Volcanology and Seismology (Phivolcs) issued an advisory that tsunami wave(s) were expected to hit the eastern coast of the Philippines on Sunday between 05:00 and 06:30 UTC (13:00 and 14:30 local).
+The Philippine Institute of Volcanology and Seismology (Phivolcs) issued tsunami alert level 1 with tsunami wave(s) expected to hit the eastern coast of the Philippines on Sunday between 05:00 and 06:30 UTC (13:00 and 14:30 local).
 Residents of 19 eastern provinces "are advised to prepare for possible evacuation."
 However, at 15:15 on 28 February 2010, all warnings were canceled.